 Each year the School Council review our behaviour guidelines and our anti-bullying approach.
-The School Council also highlight our anti-bullying approach bi-annually in assemblies and in 2015 produced an anti-bullying leaflet for parents and children.
+The School Council also highlight our anti-bullying approach bi-annually in assemblies and in 2021 produced a safeguarding booklet for pupils.
 Staff have been trained in the 'Support Group Method' when dealing with bullying.
 School and Class Councils have historically been involved in finding a definition of bullying.
 The profile of this issue has been raised throughout the school, through circle time, PSCHE lessons, through the school council and assemblies.
 Staff and children have agreed that bullying will not be tolerated in St Mary's CE (Aided) Primary School.